Zilliqa/zilliqa-developer/products/bridge/README.md

   - [ ] Multichain support - appending chain-ids to event calls
   - [ ] Fuzz + variant testing
 - [ ] **Off-Chain Validator Nodes** & **Validator Node Lib**
-  - Initially developed as a binary together.
-Will be refactored out later to be used for ZQ2
+  - Binary and lib would be developed together.
+Lib will be refactored out later to be used for ZQ2
   - [ ] Determine type of connection to use to connect to non-zilliqa chains
     - Light node/client? [helios](https://github.com/a16z/helios)
   - [ ] P2P network for sharing signatures - [rust-libp2p](https://github.com/libp2p/rust-libp2p)